 - A speed limit has been set for the site.
-The speed limit has been displayed on a sign at the entrance to the site. - Speed humps have been installed to physically force drivers to reduce their speed. - As our site is very small, the constricted nature of the space itself is enough to limit speed.
+The speed limit has been displayed on a sign at the entrance to the site. - As our site is very small, the constricted nature of the space itself is enough to limit speed.